akcho/milkie/packages/react/README.md

 **If you're using shadcn/ui**, you already have these variables and Milkie will match your theme automatically.

 **If not**, you can either:

 1. Add these CSS variables to your `globals.css`
-2. Provide a fully custom `fallback` component for complete control
+2. Provide a fully custom `customUi` component for complete control

 ---